AugustineLe0501/Matlab_UR3/README.md

 # This is the wrapper to control UR3 by Matlab in Robotics subject

-Step 1: Download the "Wrapper.m" file and add it into your Assignment directory.
+Step 1: Download these files and add into your Assignment directory.

 Step 2: Open matlab and check your trajectory in simulation beforeing send it through the robot.